Asymptotic Bayes-optimality under sparsity of some multiple testing procedures: Controlling the Bayesian False Discovery Rate

 Note here that in our context it is enough to consider threshold tests that reject for high values of $\frac{X_i^2}{\sigma^2}$.
-This is due to the fact that from the MLR property and the Neyman-Pearson Lemma, it can be easily proved that any other kind of test with the same type 1 error will have a larger BFDR and Bayesian False Negative Rate (BFNR). \\
+This is due to the fact that from the MLR property and the Neyman--Pearson lemma, it can be easily proved that any other kind of test with the same type 1 error will have a larger BFDR and Bayesian False Negative Rate (BFNR).\vadjust{\goodbreak}

-Extensive simulation studies and theoretical calculations in \cite{GW1}, \cite{BGT} and \cite{BGOT} illustrate that multiple testing rules controlling the BFDR at a small level $\alpha \approx 0.05$ behave very well under sparsity in terms of minimizing the misclassification error (i.e. the Bayes risk for $\delta_0=\delta_A$).
+Extensive simulation studies and theoretical calculations in \cite{GW1,BGT} and~\cite{BGOT} illustrate that multiple testing rules controlling the BFDR at a small level $\alpha\approx0.05$ behave very well under sparsity in terms of minimizing the misclassification error (i.e., the Bayes risk for $\delta_0=\delta_A$).
 We also recall in this context that a test has BFDR $\alpha$ if and only if

-the l.h.s. of (\ref{BFDRB}) being the Bayes risk for $\delta_0 = 1-\alpha$ and $\delta_{A} = \alpha$.
-So the definition of the BFDR itself has a strong connection to the Bayes risk and a ``proper'' choice of $\alpha$ might actually yield an optimal rule (for similar conclusions see e.g., \cite{SCai}).
-To support this statement, Lemma \ref{LBH12} in Appendix \ref{bfdr_change} shows that under the mixture model (\ref{modelX}), the BFDR of a test based on the threshold $c^2$ continuously decreases from $(1-p)$ for $c=0$ to $0$ for $c\rightarrow \infty$.
-In other words, there exists a 1-1 mapping between thresholds $c\in[0,\infty)$ and BFDR levels $\alpha \in (0,1-p]$.
-So, if the BFDR control level is chosen properly, the corresponding threshold can satisfy the conditions of Theorem \ref{main}.
-Naturally, such ``optimal'' BFDR control levels must be sufficiently similar to the BFDR of the Bayes oracle.
+the left-hand side of (\ref{BFDRB}) being the Bayes risk for $\delta_0 = 1-\alpha$ and $\delta_{A} = \alpha$.
+So the definition of the BFDR itself has a strong connection to the Bayes risk and a ``proper'' choice of $\alpha$ might actually yield an optimal rule (for similar conclusions, see, e.g.,~\cite{SCai}).
+One can show quite easily that under the mixture model (\ref{modelX}), the BFDR of a test based on the threshold $c^2$ continuously decreases from $(1-p)$ for $c=0$ to $0$ for $c\rightarrow\infty$ (see Lemma 9.1 of~\cite{App}).
+In other words, there exists a 1--1 mapping between thresholds $c\in[0,\infty)$ and BFDR levels $\alpha\in(0,1-p]$.
+So, if the BFDR control level is chosen properly, the corresponding threshold can satisfy the conditions of Theorem~\ref{main}. \begin{rem} In~\cite{Chi2} it is argued that when the data are generated according to the two component mixture model, BFDR of any fixed threshold rule as well as of the Benjamini--Hochberg procedure is bounded from below by a constant $\beta^{\star}\geq0$, where $\beta ^{\star}$ depends on the actual mixture density.
+Lemma 9.1 of \cite {App} shows under our mixture model (\ref{modelX}) $\beta^{\star}=0$, that is, the criticality phenomenon of~\cite{Chi2} does not occur.
+This is generally true in any case when the ratio of tail probabilities $P(|X_i|>c)$ under the null and alternative distributions converges to 0 as $c\rightarrow\infty$. \end{rem}

-Keeping the above in mind, in the next two sub-sections we explore the relationship between BFDR control rules and the Bayes oracle.
-Specifically, we calculate the BFDR of the Bayes oracle and specify the conditions under which BFDR control rules are asymptotically optimal.